ESTABLISHMENT OF PARENTAGE

 Because of

-the presumption of paternity, include arrears in the document.
+the presumption of parentage, include arrears in the document.

 b.

-presumed father submits to genetic testing and is not excluded, notify both
+father submits to genetic testing and is not excluded, notify both parties of

-parties of the test results and proceed to take an “Order: Paternity and Child
+the test results and proceed to take an “Order: Parentage and Child Support”

 c.